• Skip to primary navigation

 The making of Refrigerator Pickled Beets

 As a child, we always had pickled beets in the refrigerator.
-Mom used to get canned sliced beets, layer them with thinly sliced onion and pour a mixture of vinegar and sugar over them; let them sit for a couple of days, and then we would have a cold beet salad, or just take a few out for an afternoon snack.
+Mom used to get canned sliced beets, layer them with thinly sliced onion, and pour a mixture of vinegar and sugar over them; let them sit for a couple of days, and then we would have a cold beet salad, or just take a few out for an afternoon snack.

 Snacks at my house were always considered a "little weird" by others in the neighborhood.
 No cookies.
 No ice cream.
 No chips.
-No. We had apples, oranges, celery sticks with peanut butter or cream cheese spread on them.
+No. We had apples, oranges, and celery sticks with peanut butter or cream cheese spread on them.
 Carrots were another "I'm hungry what's to eat", response.
 In the summer months, we would eat tomatoes, just like an apple.

-These beets are really easy to prepare and will stay fresh in the refrigerator for a few months
+These beets are easy to prepare and will stay fresh in the refrigerator for a few months

 I haven't made or had pickled beets in a long time but it seems there is a resurgence of pickled and fermented foods.